 Title 5 Inspections:

 Title 5 requires that all septic systems be inspected whenever there is a transfer of the title to the facility served by the system.
 There are some specific exceptions to this rule -systems that have been constructed with in 2 years of the transfer; transfers between spouses, parents and children, siblings and some trusts, are a few examples.
 Inspectors who perform this work must be licensed by both the State of Massachusetts and the Easton Board of Health.
 Inspectors must comply with the requirements of Title 5 and the Easton BOH inspection regulations.

-An inspector can provide you the condition of your septic in writing by providing you a Title 5 Official Inspection Form.
+An inspector can provide you the condition of your septic in writing by providing you with a Title 5 Official Inspection report.
+The inspector should submit the report to the BOH office for our review within 30 days of the inspection date.
+24 months of the most recent water consumption records must be attached.
 If you are just curious and do not wish to have your results documented you can also request a voluntary assessment of your system.
 We have available on file copies of the Title 5 inspection reports and Certificates of Compliance which are required prior to the sale of real estate.

 1) Septic Betterment Loan Program.
 Click here.
-This program provides loans at a low interest rate from the Town with no income eligibility requirement.
+This program provides loans at a low interest rate from the Town to Easton residents with no income eligibility requirement.

 2) Mass Housing Septic System Repair Loan Program.
 Click here.
 This program provides no and low interest loans through participating lenders to borrowers who meet income eligibility requirements.